> Blog >

 • Report and dashboard conversion: Business Objects reports many customized visualizations, calculations, layouts, formulas, drill-down features, and interactivity that can’t be directly translated to Power BI.
 To overcome this, prioritize critical reports and start migrating in phases.
 To maintain the interactivity in Power BI, wisely use its features like matrix visuals, bookmarks, and drill-through.

 • Change management and user adoption: Business Objects users are used to using the pagination feature in reports, whereas Power BI offers self-service analytics and interactive dashboards.
 There is a steep learning curve in Power BI’s self-service and interactive environment.
-To mitigate this risk, invest in a training program for the users.
-Power BI developers should be aware of DAX and Power Query, while end-users need to be trained on how to use the interactive dashboard and self-service analytics.
-Establish clear data governance policies and maintain good documentation of existing Business Objects reports and data.
+To overcome this, provide a training program for the users.
+Power BI developers should be aware of DAX and Power Query, while end-users need to utilize self-service analytics and interactive features.
+Make clear data governance policies and maintain documentation of existing Business Objects reports and data.

 Best Practices to follow for a BusinessObjects to Power BI Migration

-A Business Object's migration to Power BI indicates how an organization transforms its data in the new platform.
+Business Objects to Power BI migration indicates how an organization showcases the data in the new platform.
 If it is not managed properly, it can lead to significant disruption and failure to realize the full potential of Power BI.
 Here are some of the best practices to follow

-• Engage key stakeholders and users in the initial stage to gather the migration scope and ensure the new Power BI environment aligns with your business needs.
+• Engage key stakeholders and users in the initial stage itself, before migration, such that the new Power BI environment aligns with your business needs.

 • Start with a pilot project to validate the architecture and migration approach.
 Connect Power BI to your data sources and rebuild data models using Power Query Editor.